The Heart's Path

 Learning to 'accept what is' takes practice and most people find they benefit hugely from the support of a practitioner for this step.
 I work with people to explore why they are resisting a particular situation (often the reason is deeper than one might imagine) and then using techniques explained in the next step, I help an individual shift their energy, and as a result their feelings about their situation.
 This is very effective when combined with a regular gratitude practice.

 In all forms of traditional medicine, the body's energy systems are of central importance.
 This has not been the case in modern Western medicine, however science is finally catching up with old wisdom, and interest in the body's energy fields (biofields) is growing.
 As it becomes possible to measure biofields, we are seeing confirmation of ancient ideas, such as energy blockages associated with unprocessed trauma.

-I have witnessed how physical and emotional recovery are hampered by energy blockages and helping individuals shift stuck energy is an important part of my work.
+Physical and emotional recovery are hampered by energy blockages, and helping individuals shift stuck energy is an important part of my work.
 For this I teach breathing and meditation techniques, and combine this with Energy Psychology (I use Emotional Freedom Technique and Matrix Reimprinting) and healing.
-With these powerful techniques, people can easily shift the way they feel about a situation and move forward with positive beliefs about themselves and their lives.
-The fantastic thing about these techniques is, once learned, they can be used alone whenever support is required.
+With these powerful techniques, people can shift the way they feel about a situation and move forward with positive beliefs about themselves and their lives.
+The fantastic thing about these techniques is, once learned, the individual can use them alone whenever required.

 4. Follow your heart

 Step 4 is a continuation of step 1.
 In other words, once you have committed to listening to your heart and learnt how to tune to its messages, you need to continue doing so regularly.
 At first, faith may be required when following your heart's guidance, but with time, as you realise the value of your heart's support, you won't ever want to be without it.